mitmproxy/mitmproxy/clients/README.md

 https://openapi-generator.tech/docs/installation/

+Note:
+* For homebrew installs, it is: openapi-generator
+* In npm, it is openapi-generator-cli

 ## Config
 We have language specific config files set.
 The options for every language are different.
 So see them, follow this pattern: